Mariano Trías: Vice-Presidency

 On March 22, 1897, a second assembly of Katipunan leaders from both factions was held, this time at Tejeros, near the coast, in the heart of the Magdiwang territory.
 This happened while Emilio Aguinaldo and the Magdalo factions were desperately trying to stop the advancing of the Lachambre soldiers.
 After a stormy debate, it was agreed to set up a new government, replacing that of the Katipunan.
 Nine positions were to be filled.
-By secret ballot, Aguinaldo, who was absent, defending Imus against the forthcoming attack by Governor Lachambre, was elected president and Mariano Trías as vice president.
+By secret ballot, Aguinaldo, who was absent, defending Imus against the forthcoming attack by General Jose de Lachambre, was elected president and Mariano Trías as vice president.
 Andrés Bonifacio was defeated for both positions.

-At the revolutionary assembly convoked by Aguinaldo in Naic, Cavite on April 17, 1897 to complete his cabinet, Trías was again chosen as vice president.
+At the revolutionary assembly convoked by Aguinaldo in Naic, Cavite on April 17, 1897, to complete his cabinet, Trías was again chosen as vice president.
 He led several attacks in Cavite and Laguna against Spanish forces.
 On January 23, 1899, the Biac-na-Bato Republic was established.
 Emilio Aguinaldo was president and Trías was vice-president.